 - The insufficient removal of foreskin resulting in the need for an additional procedure or the removal of too much foreskin, resulting in deformity or damage to the penis.

 - Retraction of or concealment of the penis, which may affect performance and be the source of emotional trauma.

 - Necrosis of the penis, or the death of penile tissue which in severe cases may even result in the loss of the penis altogether.

 Determining Negligence When Complications Arise Following a Circumcision

 It can often be difficult to prove negligence in cases involving medical negligence and circumcision error cases are no different.
 For this reason, it is important to keep all records of the circumcision even if you don’t believe they are of any value to a potential lawsuit.
-A medical negligence attorney with experience handling circumcision error cases will be able to review any records you have kept and help determine negligence if it can be proven that the injuries sustained by your child were the result of human error or malpractice.
+A medical negligence attorney with experience handling circumcision error cases will review any records you have kept and assist you in determining proveable negligence that shows the injuries sustained by your child were the result of human error or malpractice.

 The damages you may be entitled to include the cost of any corrective procedures deemed necessary to make your son functional or whole again, the pain and suffering that he must endure throughout his life because of his injuries and any additional financial losses that you or your son may incur due to his injuries.
 The emotional impact of these injuries is also taken into consideration because of the private and personal nature of these cases and the potential loss of consortium that may result from impotence, infertility or embarrassment.